 These measures can seem harsh in an organization unused to that level of accountability, and there should obviously be a healthy amount of outreach and dialogue before taking that level of action.
 But if we want to establish the website as a critical business asset, we must hold those responsible for its upkeep accountable to a high standard of ongoing quality assurance.

-Organizations should also find a way to gauge content quality as a quantifiable outcome.
-This can help in reporting to stakeholders about the important of ongoing content quality assurance efforts by drawing the connection between those efforts and the success of the website as core business asset.
+Organizations should also find a way to gauge web content quality as a quantifiable outcome.
+This can help in reporting to stakeholders about the importance of ongoing content quality assurance efforts by drawing the connection between those efforts and the success of the website as core business asset.
 Tools like SiteImprove can help automate the auditing of certain content quality issues like broken links or spelling errors, generating reports that can be referenced by stakeholders and allowing ongoing evaluation of site content quality over time.